-Unfortunately, we’re going to have to say no on this one.
+Unfortunately, we’re going to have to say no on this one (at least with the foam model).
 The original Casper mattress is 12” thick, which, paired with the bed’s medium firmness and all-foam construction, really isn’t thick enough for heavy folks to get enough mattress between them and the foundation.
 There’s also a chance that sleepers with a large build will wear through the Casper faster than we think is practical for a mattress at this price point.

 Typically, for people that weigh around 250 lb, we push them toward coil beds, or at the very minimum a thick, firmer foam bed.
 For your reference, here’s a link to our list of the Best Mattresses For Heavy & Obese Sleepers.

-Remember, Casper just launched the hybrid model for this bed, however.
-So, if you’re dead-set on Casper and want the support of coils, make sure to look into the new Casper Hybrid mattress.
+Remember though, Casper just launched the hybrid model for this bed.
+So, if you’re dead-set on Casper and want the support of coils, make sure to look into the new Casper Hybrid mattress (video review above).

 Yes, it is.
 Both petite and average body types are going to get enough support on this bed, or pressure relief, if that’s what they need.
 It’s a nice middle-of-the-road bed in terms of feel and firmness, which makes it pretty accommodating.